Skip to Main Content

 • Sponsor: American Society for Pharmacy Law

-• Topic in 2025: "Papers related to Pharmacy Law ...."
+• Topic in 2025 was: "Papers related to Pharmacy Law ...."
 "The American Society for Pharmacy Law (ASPL) is a nationwide organization with the purposes of: (i) furthering knowledge in the law related to pharmacists, pharmacies, the provision of pharmaceutical care, the manufacturing and distribution of drugs, and other food, drug, and medical device policy issues ("Pharmacy Law"); (ii) communicating accurate legal educational information; and (iii) providing education opportunities for pharmacists, attorneys, and others who are interested in Pharmacy Law."

-• Format & Eligibility requirements for 2025 Award include: "Papers related to Pharmacy Law, as defined above, published in or accepted for publication in any English-language peer-reviewed journal (including law reviews) during the period from January 2023 through December 2024 are eligible.
+• Format & Eligibility requirements for 2025 Award included: "Papers related to Pharmacy Law, as defined above, published in or accepted for publication in any English-language peer-reviewed journal (including law reviews) during the period from January 2023 through December 2024 are eligible.
 Interested parties are invited to nominate published papers written by themselves or other authors.
 Authors may submit manuscripts that are in press."

 Roy Snell Health Care Regulatory and Compliance Writing Competition